FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

    FITS header keyword ``IMAGETYP = FOCUS``) will have a ``frametype`` listed as ``None`` in this file and are commented out.
 If there are non-focus frames with ``frametype None`` listed, this indicates the FITS keyword was not correctly set.
-You may either modify the affected FITS headers directly using your preferred method\ [3]_ (**recommended**), or simply note the affected frames and later edit the relevant PypeIt Reduction File(s) (:ref:`deveny_edit`) with the correct frame type.
-If you modify any FITS headers directly, re-run step #1 above, and reexamine the output file.
+You should note the affected frames so that you can later edit the relevant PypeIt Reduction File(s) (:ref:`deveny_edit`) with the correct frame type.

    The ``ldt_deveny.sorted`` file is divided into sections enumerating the unique instrument configurations and the list of frames associated